Relations and Functions

 Moving a vertical line across two different graphs

-Note that, when concluded that a graph is a function, it must be assumed that the graph of the relation continues without any significant change beyond the boundaries of the coordinate plane.
-If not, it could never be concluded from a graph that a relation is a function.
+Note that when determining whether a relation is or is not a function, it must be assumed that the graph of a relation continues without any significant change beyond the boundaries of the coordinate plane.
+If this were not the case, it could never be determined from a graph whether a relation is a function.